-It’s software that may be used by lecturers to check your work for plagiarism.
-Your tutors may create a TurnitinUK assignment on a StudyZone module site and you may have to submit your assignment through it.
+It’s a plugin in Moodle that is used by lecturers to check your work for plagiarism and also, to provide feedback online.
+Your tutors create TurnitinUK submission boxes on a Moodle module site and you have to submit your assignment through it.

 Your module tutor and any other staff who have the responsibility of assessing you.
 Other Roehampton staff will be able to view your work if work submitted in one module is found to have similarities with work submitted on another module.
 Requests may be made to view an anonymised copy of your work by other institutions subscribing to the software if they suspect plagiarism.

-No: if similarities are found between your work and any other work, your tutor will base any decisions on whether you have plagiarised on University regulations to determine whether you should be penalised and whether further action should be taken.
+No. If similarities are found between your work and any other work, your tutor will base any decisions on whether you have plagiarised on University regulations to determine whether you should be penalised and whether further action should be taken.

 Yes.
 You can go to the Turnitin Student Support site on Moodle and submit your assignment there first.
 This area has been created to allow students to use TurnitinUK as a learning tool outside of your module sites.

 Please see the Turnitin Student Support site on Moodle for advice.